 Sterling Cattle Co. & Corn Maize – Vaughn, MT.
 A corn maze and pumpkin picking two miles west of Vaughn and near Great Falls.
 Also enjoy the haunted maze, giant hay slide, rubber duck races, grain and cow trains.
 The address is 283 US Hwy 89, Vaughn, MT 59483.
 It is 17 miles west of Great Falls, MT.
 Benjamin Franklin Stickney stumbled across this land chasing runaway oxen in the Winter of 1864 and decided to stay.
 His daughter married a man named Joe Sterling, and their descendants own the ranch.
 There’s a smaller hay maze and a net maze in addition to the large, 20 acre corn field maze.
 The maze turns haunted after dark on Friday and Saturday for the last three weekends in October.
 Past themes have included Support Our Troops & Tractor (2013), Fighting Cancer (2012) and Celebrate Walter Breuning (2011).

 Satorie Farms – Billings, MT.
 This 30 year old farm in Billing Heights has a 5 acre pumpkin patch so that you can pick your own pumpkin.
 Also enjoy the corn maze, hillbilly golf, hay rides, trike track and snack concessions.
 They are located about 5 miles outside of Billings.
 The address is 1916 Hawthorne Lane, Billings, MT 59105.
 Sartorie Farms has been in business for more than thirty years.
 When they doubled the size of their maze to 16 acres, they started calling it The Beast!
 It takes more than 45 minutes to complete.
 If you would prefer something shorter, they offer a shortcut entrance so you could start half way through it if you prefer.
-The cornfield is open for getting lost Friday through Sundays in September and October starting on September 19, 2014.
-Saturday and Sunday Fall festival also has a u-pick pumpkin patch, hillbilly golf, hay rides, farm animals and pumpkin chucking.
+The cornfield is open for getting lost Friday through Sundays in September and October starting around September 19th.
+Saturday and Sunday the Fall festival also has a u-pick pumpkin patch, hillbilly golf, hay rides, farm animals and pumpkin chucking.
 Discounted combination tickets available for the night maze as well as zombie paintball or the haunted hayride.

 Missoula – Kalispell